You DO Belong Here

 “I do know.
 I know exactly how you feel.
 I have felt that way many times in my life, and I’m certain a lot of other people have experienced it too.
 You do belong here, My Love.
 And if ever you forget again, just let me know, and I’ll remind you.”

-Because we are beyond this world, and when we get lucky enough to meet others who can feel it too, it’s so wonderful to be reminded… we’re not alone.
+Because when we are beyond this world, and get lucky enough to meet others who can feel it too, it’s so wonderful to be reminded.

 We are not alone.